Creating Tools for Dynamic Arab Futures

 Traditional Crafts as Future Technologies

-Through our Strategic Design Support Program (SDSP), we activate traditional craft as a living, adaptive system — one that connects design, local economies, and cultural knowledge to contemporary needs and emerging technologies.
+Through our WRKBK Program, we activate traditional craft as a living, adaptive system — one that connects design, local economies, and cultural knowledge to contemporary needs and emerging technologies.
 As part of the Institute for Worldmaking, the program repositions traditional crafts not as nostalgic heritage, but as a form of situated intelligence — one that can inform more equitable, regenerative, and culturally aligned infrastructures.

 A person woodworking using a lathe to shape a piece of wood, with sawdust all around and the wood being turned on the lathe.